RaynorLEE/ENGG5104_ass2/README.md

 # ENGG5104_ass2
-ENGG5104 Image Processing and CV assignment2
+ENGG5104 Image Processing and CV assignment2 - Long Tail CIFAR-10 Image Classification

+Please, DO cite this github repository if you use my code.

 For Q2, please comment line 65, 66, 67, 81, 102 and uncomment line 79, 100 in train.py